 Fleksy claims that its Messenger keyboard is the first one to be featured on the Gear 2, and we're not going to argue.
 Touching on the inevitable difficulty of typing on a screen 1.6 inches across, the press release says that "Fleksy’s sleek design and unparalleled prediction engine makes it virtually effortless."
-If you say so.

 The Galaxy Gear didn't jumpstart Samsung's wearable ecosystem as it had hoped.
 In fact, it was such a disappointment that the company released a new version alongside the Galaxy S5 just a few months later.
 The Gear 2 and Gear 2 Neo run Tizen instead of Android, but there was rampant speculation that the original Gear would be moved to Tizen eventually.
 Apparently that's close to happening, and SamMobile got some hands-on time with Tizen on the Galaxy Gear.

 As Samsung continues to forge ahead with its own wearable plans, the Korean OEM is faced with a problem – apps.
 To encourage developers to start using its Gear 2 Tizen SDK, Samsung will be running an App Challenge starting May 8th.
 Cash prizes will total $1.25 million, and the first place winner will get $100,000.

 I've got a Gear 2 Fit review unit here, and I have to say, that curved OLED display is downright striking.
 This may be the most fashionable... thing Samsung's ever produced.
 How useful is it?
 Well, you'll have to wait for our review on that one.